tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 const contract_address = "0xa5b70b3f9e02b2d0b85E10042a76b1A7F397Cc6b";
 ```

-* We must ensure this address matches our deployed contract; otherwise, the frontend will not know where to find the contract.
+* We must ensure this address matches our deployed contract; otherwise, the front end will not know where to find the contract.

-After that, all that is left is to ensure that the `CryptoRight.json` has the contract's ABI within.
+After that, all that remains is to ensure that the `CryptoRight.json` has the contract's ABI within.

 * The `CryptoRight.json` file contains the contract's ABI.
 This dApp automatically loads this file and expects it to be in the same directory.
 We'll want to ensure that our contract's ABI is in this file.